harbingerofme/R2DS-Essentials/README.md

 ### ChatCommands

 Intercepts chat messages starting with `/` and executes them as though the client send this as a console command to the server.
-This means a clienvt doesn't need a mod to issue its console commands as they can type them in chat instead.
+This means a client doesn't need a mod to issue its console commands as they can type them in chat instead.

 ### ExecConfig